collectiveaccess/ProvidenceDocs/_source/providence/user/import/c_import_tutorial.rst

    Rule Type Column in the sample import mapping spreadsheet.
 Note that these are selected from a pre-existing drop-down menu.

 Rule Types are the first column in an import mapping.
-The rules that are set in this column determine how each row in the mapping spreadsheet will be imported: the row can be mapped, meaning it will be imported; skipped, meaning the row will not be imported; can be set to a constant value; can be set to rule; or can be set to a setting.
+The rules that are set in this column determine how each row in the mapping spreadsheet will be imported.

+* **Mapping**: The row can be mapped, meaning it will be imported.
+* **SKIP**: The row will not be imported.
+* **Constant** The row will be set to a constant value.
+* **Setting**: The row is a Setting.
+* **Rule**: Rules will be applied to the mapping.
+For more, see `Rules <file:///Users/charlotteposever/Documents/ca_manual/providence/user/import/rules.html>`_.

 .. note: Only rule types corresponding to specific settings in the import mapping should be set to Setting.
 For rows that correspond to data, do not use this rule type.